rtthomas/ReactContactLite/README.md

 At startup the client prompts for an application password, simultaneously fetching all entities from the server.
 Upon password acceptance, if the entity retrieval is not finished, an activity spinner is displayed.

-For each entity type, specified as <Entity> below, a source folder named for the type ("companies", etc.) contains the following files:
+For each entity type, a source folder named for the type ("companies", etc.) contains the following files:
-- `<Entity>List.js` displays a sortable table of all the entities
+- `<EntityType>List.js` displays a sortable table of all the entities
-- `<Entity>.js` displays a modal popup for creating or editing an entity
+- `<EntityType>.js` displays a modal popup for creating or editing an entity
-- `<EntityACtions>.js` defines Redux asynchronous action constants an asynchronous `save<Entity>` action method for sending new or edited entities to the server
+- `<EntityType>Actions>.js` defines Redux asynchronous action constants an asynchronous `save<Entity>` action method for sending new or edited entities to the server
-- `<Entity>Reducer.js` defines the Redux store for the entity type, containing an array of all the entities, and a map of the entities keyed on the entity's MongoDB ObjectId (key) field
+- `<EntityType>Reducer.js` defines the Redux store for the entity type, containing an array of all the entities, and a map of the entities keyed on the entity's MongoDB ObjectId (key) field

 Responsive behaviour of the entity table and entity popup components is implemented using the React styled-components package.
 The small form (<768 px) behavious of each is implemented in:
 - `ResponsiveTable.js` switches from the column header and rows form to one where each entity is displayed one field label and value per row; in this display the table is not sortable